home page image

 This course is designed as a studio course in which students will complete a number of challenging assignments while learning the basic principles and standards within the graphic design industry.
 At the completion of this course, students will:

-• Gain technical proficiency using industry standard software applications, including Adobe Photoshop, Illustrator and InDesign
+• – Become technically proficient using industry standard software applications, including Adobe Photoshop, Illustrator and InDesign, as well as Mac Operating System.

 Introduction to course